 Nightshade family (Solanaceae)

 Cultivation: Black Nightshade is an adaptable plant that flourishes in full or partial sun, moist to mesic situations, and almost any kind of soil, especially fertile loam.
 The size of a plant depends heavily on moisture levels and soil fertility.
-The foliage is usually little bothered by insect pests and disease.

 Range & Habitat: This common plant has been observed in most counties of Illinois (see Distribution Map).
 It can be found in thickets, openings in degraded woodlands, rocky bluffs, cropland and pastures, gardens, vacant lots, areas along railroads, and waste areas.
 This plant is more common at sites with a history of disturbance and is rather weedy.
 Different authorities provide differing accounts of the origination of Black Nightshade: Some claim it is a native species with a worldwide distribution, while others believe that it is adventive from Europe, South America, or India.